atomisthq/docs/docs/developer/aspects.md

 All of the heavy lifting of iterating through an organization's repositories and generating the sunburst chart are handled for you, so if you know how to parse the data you're interested in collecting, you're already halfway towards building an aspect!

-When it comes to [constructing an `Aspect`](https://atomist.github.io/sdm-pack-fingerprints/modules/_lib_machine_aspect_.html), there are three important functions to define:

-* `extract`: this function defines the entry point for the aspect, and handles the bulk of the analyzing and snapshoting logic
-* `toDisplayableFingerprintName`: this represents the name of the "inner" ring in our sunburst chart; in our case, it's the name of the engine
-* `toDisplayableFingerprint`: this represents the name of the "outer" ring in our sunburst chart; in our case, it's the version of the engine

 ## Defining the data format and aspect type

 Before writing our aspect, it's important to understand how we will store the information we've found.
 We know that every engine has a `name` and a `version`, so let's define an interface with named keys, like this: